 When a patient suffers from both a mental illness and addiction, these co-occurring conditions are known as dual diagnosis.
 In cases like this, it is extremely important for that patient to receive help for both conditions simultaneously.
 This will help reduce the risk of a relapse.
 One way to do this is to attend a rehab facility that caters to both addiction and mental illness.
-Clear Life Recovery’s dual diagnosis rehab in Costa Mesa, California is specialized in this treatment.
+Clear Life Recovery’s dual diagnosis rehab in Costa Mesa, California, specializes in this treatment.

 How are mental illness and addiction linked?